PulpCattel/Wasabi_Observatory/Dont_Trust_Verify.md

 * #### Partecipants per CoinJoin

 **The green dots** are the distribution of the number of partecipants per each CoinJoin.
+The number of partecipants is equal to the number of equal value outputs, only the most frequent equal value output [denomination](https://docs.wasabiwallet.io/FAQ/FAQ-UseWasabi.html#what-are-the-equal-denominations-created-in-one-mixing-round) is counted.

-**The blu line** is the average number of partecipants.
+**The blu line** is the average of the distribution.

 * #### Average input size per CoinJoin